This post may contain affiliate links. Read my Disclosure.

-Accommodation In Nosara
+Hotels In Nosara

 Mamma Rosa – I spent one night here to take advantage of AC, wifi, and a hot shower.
 It’s location is perfect, with a trail directly to the beach.

-Accommodation In Santa Teresa
+Hostels In Santa Teresa

 Salina Santa Teresa – Sweet looking hostel right next to the beach, quirky design.
 Surfboard rentals, surf lessons, yoga, and more.